opentelekomcloud-docs/cloud-create/umn/source/index.rst

 Cloud Create is a free-to-use **visual cloud management platform** that helps you **reduce cloud engineering footprint**, **accelerate time-to-market**, and deploy everything **from infrastructure to applications** in just one click.

-Unlike traditional cloud platforms that require deep infrastructure knowledge and manual setup, Cloud Create offers a **visual designer with a growing premade templates** that enables users to deploy complex environments - such as Kubernetes, OpenShift, and Argo CD in minutes.
+Unlike traditional cloud platforms that require deep infrastructure knowledge and manual setup, Cloud Create offers a **visual designer with a growing premade templates** that enables you to deploy complex environments - such as Kubernetes, OpenShift, and Argo CD in minutes.
 Whether you're working on **Open Telekom Cloud** or **Swiss Open Telekom Cloud**, Cloud Create empowers you to go from idea to running applications with speed and simplicity.

 .. figure:: /_static/images/features/overview1.png
   :width: 1000